cglondon71/elassandra/docs/elassandra/source/mapping.rst

 Indexing Cassandra static columns
 ---------------------------------

-When a Cassandra table have one or more clustering columns, a `static columns <http://docs.datastax.com/en/cql/3.1/cql/cql_reference/refStaticCol.html>`_ is shared by all the rows with the same partition key.
+When a Cassandra table has one or more clustering columns, a `static columns <http://docs.datastax.com/en/cql/3.1/cql/cql_reference/refStaticCol.html>`_ is shared by all the rows with the same partition key.

 .. image:: images/cassandra-wide-row.png

-Each time a static columns is modified, a document containing the partition key and only static columns is indexed in Elasticserach.
+Each time a static column is modified, a document containing the partition key and only static columns is indexed in Elasticserach.
-By default, static columns are not indexed with every `wide rows <http://www.planetcassandra.org/blog/wide-rows-in-cassandra-cql/>`_ because any update on a static column would require reindexation of all wide rows.
+By default, static columns are not indexed with every `wide rows <http://www.planetcassandra.org/blog/wide-rows-in-cassandra-cql/>`_ because any update on a static column would require re-indexation of all wide rows.
-However, you can request for fields backed by a static columns on any get/search request.
+However, you can request for fields backed by a static column on any get/search request.

 The following example demonstrates how to use static columns to store meta information of a timeserie.